4dboard/Proxy-yxorP/README.md

 ### _What is yxorP and what can it do for you?_

-yxorP is a PHP-based proxy application that is very lightweight and easily customizable per user needs.
+To put it more simply, yxorP is an extremely efficient web proxy management solution that is remarkable in its versatility, user-friendliness, and high degree of adaptability. yxorP is a PHP-based proxy application that is very lightweight and easily customizable per user needs.
 The standalone library was designed with the intention of providing a system that is not only easy to extend and alter, but also facilitates rapid and simple customization through plugins and themes.

-### _What can yxorP do for you?_

-To put it more simply, yxorP is an extremely efficient web proxy management solution that is remarkable in its versatility, user-friendliness, and high degree of adaptability.

 > The combination of a flat-file and caching engine, in addition to a database, makes the system exceptionally responsive and able to deal with heavy traffic.
 The appeal of this system is further enhanced by the presence of a graphical user interface at the backend.
 YXORP is an event-driven and plugin-based framework that has straightforward extension and modification possibilities.
 This provides you with the flexibility to tailor the framework to meet the specific requirements of your project